 What are the Investable assets?
 All your liquid and near-liquid assets include cash, your money in the bank, retirement savings, stocks, bonds, certificates of deposit, and insurance contracts valued in money.

-The assets that cannot be easily converted to cash are excluded from the investable assets.
+The assets that cannot be easily converted to cash are excluded from the investable capital.
 They are known as tangible or physical assets.
 They include properties in real estate, automobiles, art, jewelry, furniture, and collectibles.
 Measuring your wealth using investable assets means finding out what you are worth without selling any belongings or properties.

 How do you use Investable assets to Calculate Your Wealth?

 As discussed earlier, your wealth is what you have without selling anything you own.
 Using investable assets to measure your worth, you will add all your financial assets, then less your consumer debt, including credit card debts and loans.
 A mortgage is considered an expense, so you leave it out of this calculation.

 Measuring your net worth is similar, but there is a difference in what you include.
 All of your assets minus your debts equals your net worth.
-You will use your physical assets’ market value, which you don’t add when calculating investable assets.
+You will use your physical assets’ market value, which you don’t add when calculating investable capital.

 Measuring Investable Assets vs. Net Worth

 Regardless of your reason to calculate your wealth, you can choose to use the investable assets or net worth.
 Thus, it is then advisable to keep track of both.
 For instance, if you are making an investment plan, you should use your investable asset only to measure your wealth.

-NOTE: Investable assets directly shows the amount of money at your disposal, which is why they are known as “investable assets”.
+NOTE: Investable Capital directly shows the amount of money at your disposal, which is why they are known as “investable assets”.

 Most financial firms, investment advisers, and brokers prefer using investable or financial assets to measure wealth because it clearly shows you the amount to invest.
 If you apply for a bank loan, they will shift their interest to your financial assets as they show your ability to sustain a new debt.